Greenwood Academies Trust

-Trainees attend lectures and seminars with the accredited provider typically one day a week, with the rest of the time spent in the academy.
+Trainees attend lectures and seminars with the accredited provider each Friday, with an additional two days a week spent in the academy.

 You will be assigned an academy-based Subject Mentor and Professional Tutor.
 They will meet with you on a weekly basis to provide guidance and support.

-Starting on a zero timetable, with the support of your Subject Mentor and Professional Tutor your timetable will gradually increase over the academic year until you are eventually teaching around 80% of a full timetable, pro-ratad to your days in the academy.
+Starting on a zero timetable, with the support of your Subject Mentor and Professional Tutor this will gradually increase throughout your training until you are eventually teaching around 75% of a full timetable, pro-ratad to your days in the academy.

-A contrasting placement in a second setting is undertaken during the Spring term.
+A contrasting 20-day placement in a second setting is also undertaken.
 This will provide a broader view of educational issues and experiences.

 We want resilient, ambitious and enthusiastic people who are passionate about learning and have a desire to share that with young people of all abilities and backgrounds.

 Our aim is to identify your aptitude and potential to meet the Teachers’ Standards at the highest level, and to meet the demands of the PGCE course outcomes.
 If invited for interview, you will be asked to evidence the following:

 Subject knowledge.
 We will explore the level of that subject knowledge in relation to your potential to teach the full breadth of the curriculum and the subject specific examination specifications at the relevant Key Stages.

 Research into the teaching profession.
 We will explore your understanding of professional training for entry into the teaching profession.